top of page

 Glenn Holdaway is a Los Angeles-based trumpet player, composer and horn arranger whose young career has been clearly influenced by a deep appreciation of Reggae, Jazz and Funk.
 His keen sense of melody has solidified him as a first-call horn player in the US reggae scene, and is proud to endorse Van Laar Trumpets.

-Glenn’s career got off to a fast start at 19 years old; under the mentorship of legendary Jamaican bassist Fully Fullwood, he became a touring member of the iconic studio band Soul Syndicate.
-He quickly gained experience as a performer playing at festivals across the globe, and has since had the opportunity to work with some of Jamaica’s most revered artists including Don Carlos, Wailing Souls, Sister Nancy, Johnny Clarke, Chronixx, Big Youth, Scientist, U-Roy, Leroy Sibbles of the Heptones, David Morrison of the Abyssinians, Garth Dennis of Black Uhuru, Errol Dunkley, Everton Blender, Earl Zero, and Winston Jarrett among many others.
-He has also worked with artists like Stick Figure, Save Ferris, Tribal Seeds, Cory Henry, Masego, Fortunate Youth, Andy Grammer, Iya Terra, Marlon Asher, Josh Heinrichs & SkillinJah, Elyes Gabel, Trevor Hall, Landon McNamara, Jahgun, Kyle Smith, Zak Starkey (son of Ringo Starr), Mystic Marley (Granddaughter of Bob Marley), Curtis Young (son of Dr. Dre), Kyle McDonald & Miles Doughty (Slightly Stoopid), Kaleo Wassman (Pepper), Doobie Powell, and many others.
+Glenn’s career got off to a fast start at 19 years old; under the mentorship of legendary Jamaican bassist Fully Fullwood, he began performing with the iconic studio band Soul Syndicate.
+He quickly gained experience playing at festivals across the globe, and has since had the privilege to work with some of Jamaica’s most revered artists including Don Carlos, Wailing Souls, Sister Nancy, Johnny Clarke, Chronixx, Big Youth, Scientist, U-Roy, Leroy Sibbles of The Heptones, David Morrison of The Abyssinians, Garth Dennis of Black Uhuru, Lutan Fyah, Errol Dunkley, Everton Blender, Earl Zero, and Winston Jarrett among many others.
+He has also had the honor of working with a diverse array of artists such as Stick Figure, Tribal Seeds, Save Ferris, Berhana, Remi Wolf, Fortunate Youth, SonReal, Ambré, Mannheim Steamroller, The Irish Tenors, Andy Grammer, Iya Terra, Jordan T, Randy Valentine, Marlon Asher, Mad Professor, Josh Heinrichs & SkillinJah, Elyes Gabel, Trevor Hall, Landon McNamara, Jahgun, Kyle Smith, Zak Starkey (son of Ringo Starr), Mystic Marley, (Granddaughter of Bob Marley), Curtis Young (son of Dr. Dre), Kyle McDonald & Miles Doughty (Slightly Stoopid), Doobie Powell, and many others.

 Glenn is also a sought-after studio musician and horn section arranger, modeling much of his writing style after his trumpet heroes Jerry Hey and Roy Hargrove.
 To date, he has played on hundreds of recordings.
-A few of his most notable accomplishments in the studio include his participation on 2019’s Grammy-nominated album, “Sekou Andrews & the String Theory” as well as 2022's chart-topping album “Wisdom” by Stick Figure.
+A few of his most notable accomplishments in the studio include his participation on 2019’s Grammy-nominated album, “Sekou Andrews & the String Theory,” Berhana's NPR Tiny Desk Concert, as well as 2022's chart-topping album “Wisdom” by Stick Figure.

 Reggaematical” debuted at Number 7 in the Top 10 iTunes Reggae Charts and has since been featured on hundreds of playlists.
 It has also been played on local and international terrestrial radio stations, such as 104.7 KX FM in Laguna Beach, CA and EJazz Radio, the #1 rated online radio station in Uganda.